Day 33: Phyllis Tickle

 It is Lent once again, and for one more snow I can luxuriate in the isolation of the cold, attend laconically to who I am, what I value, and why I’m here.
 Religion has always kept earth time.
 Liturgy only gives sanction to what the heart already knows.
 (Wisdom in the Waiting: Spring’s Sacred Days, Loyola Press)

-Tickle is contributing editor in religion for Publishers Weekly and the author of more than two dozen books.
-She lives in the rural community of Millington, Tennessee.
+Tickle (1934–2015) was a contributing editor in religion for Publishers Weekly and the author of more than two dozen books.